7 Most Common Network Vulnerabilities for Businesses

 Lack of Data Backup

-Spam emails are an incredibly effective way for a hacker to deliver malware as they are able to mimic and copy reliable sources.
+Spam emails are a common vulnerability for a business and an incredibly effective way for a hacker to deliver malware as they are able to mimic and copy reliable sources.
 As soon as an employee opens the email, they are opening up your network to attack.
 Instead of risking your organization with every email, installing effective email and spam protection will ensure you and your team are only opening communication from trusted sources.

 Contact Us for Managed Network Security